Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

 <p align="center">〔~✦~〕</p>

-After who knew how long wandering in the water, Luce approached the edge of a deserted island – no, a desert island.
+After who knew how long wandering in the water, Luce approached the edge of a deserted island – a desert island, on closer inspection.
 In place of the water was sand, a muted sickly pale colour under the faded sky.
 Trudging through it dragged at his skin.
+Further in to the island lay a forest.
+The trees were sparse, but obscured any sights within.

 <p align="center">〔~✦~〕</p>